-Staff consider that the OCP is consistent with the SCRD's 2017-2021 Financial Plan and 2011 Solid Waste Management Plan.
+In April 2017, the Board considered that the OCP is consistent with both of the SCRD's 2017-2021 Financial Plan and 2011 Solid Waste Management Plan.
+There will be no additional financial implications pertaining to Second Reading and potential future adoption of the OCP.